 A pool of prioritized content for nurturing people is known as a stream.
 A single nurturing program can include several streams according to the buyer persona and the preferences of the sales or marketing department.

 The assets that you use in the stream for lead nurturing are known as content.
-It can either be email or program.
+It can either be an email or a program.

-The date when you want to start sending emails from the engagement program is known as cast.
+The date when you want to start sending emails from the engagement program in Marketo is known as cast.